 (2) Report to the other party within the organization; or

 (3) Report the fraudulent activities by posting it directly on the Internet.

 However, you should take note that there are due processes to follow, such as the qualification of a whistleblower’s claim, and the type of lawsuit to file.

 What Are the Elements to Qualify for a Whistleblower’s Claim?

 Under the False Claims Act (FCA), there are certain elements to qualify for a whistleblower’s claim:

 1st.
 You need to have a proven knowledge of the fraud activity.

-A hearsay or a gossip won’t matter in the face of the law.
-Meaning, a whistleblower should have a direct and concrete knowledge on the fraudulent activity.
+Hearsay or gossip won’t matter in the face of the law.
+Meaning, a medicare whistleblower should have direct and concrete knowledge on the fraudulent activity.
 The law requires that a whistleblower should present prima facie insights and proven facts.
 And here goes the second element: Evidence.

 2nd.
 You need to present private and private sources as pieces of evidence.